Diamondback Energy Inc. (FANG) Shares Down Despite Recent Market Volatility

 Johnson Rice gave a rating of “Buy” to FANG, setting the target price at $210 in the report published on December 05th of the previous year.

-Volatility was left at 3.30%, however, over the last 30 days, the volatility rate increased by 3.79%, as shares sank -3.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.73% upper at present.
+Volatility was left at 3.32%, however, over the last 30 days, the volatility rate increased by 3.54%, as shares surge +3.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.72% upper at present.

 Insider Trading